 While there are some people who say their dog has eaten chocolate and experienced no adverse effects, like any other medication or potential toxin their reaction is dependent on a number of factors.
-The determining factors is the type of chocolate ingested, amount ingested and weight of your pet.
+The determining factors are the type of chocolate ingested, amount ingested, and weight of your pet.

 White chocolate contains little to no theobromine or caffeine so the chance of a toxic effect is much lower.
-However, the cocoa butter, sugar, butter and milk solids can still be an issue and cause symptoms like an upset stomach or pancreatitis.
+However, cocoa butter, sugar, butter, and milk solids can still be an issue and cause symptoms like an upset stomach or pancreatitis.

 Generally, a larger dog can consume more chocolate than a smaller dog before suffering from any symptoms of poisoning.

-If you suspect your pooch as eaten chocolate, no matter how small the amount, see your vet immediately.
+If you suspect your pooch has eaten chocolate, no matter how small the amount, see your vet immediately.